 Professor Rachel Kennedy

-Associate Director (Special Projects)
+Associate Director (Product Development)

 As a founding researcher of the Institute, Rachel has been involved in many varied market research projects as well as training large organisations all over the world in what the marketing science can teach us, and what it means for marketing practice.